alwinb/reurl/README.md

   - tokens are ordered by type according to SCHEME < AUTH < DRIVE < ROOT < DIR < FILE < QUERY < FRAG, and
   - if an URL has an AUTH or a DRIVE token, and it has a DIR or a FILE token, then it also has a ROOT token.

+An **Authority** is a named tuple (username, password, hostname, port) where

+  - hostname is a string
+  - username, password and port are either undefined or a string,
+  - if the password is a string, then so is the username.

-Thus, URLs are a special case of ordered lists, where the ordering reflects the hierarchical structure of the URL.
+By this definition, URLs are a special case of ordered lists, where the ordering reflects the hierarchical structure of the URL.
 The key operations on URLs are a lot like merging / zipping ordered lists.

 Public API